 the best dance training in Northwest indiana

-SSDA offers a full program of ballet, contemporary, modern, jazz, urban dance/hip hop, and tap taught by the best dance faculty in the Region.
-Classes at South Shore Dance Alliance provide dancers, ages 5 and up, with a solid foundation of dance technique and training.
+SSDA offers a full program of ballet, contemporary, modern, jazz, and urban dance/hip hop taught by the best dance faculty in the Region.
+Classes at South Shore Dance Alliance provide dancers, ages 8 and up, with a solid foundation of dance technique and training.
 Our program is based in the development of a solid ballet and modern technique to serve as an anchor for training in many other dance genres.

 SSDA is not your typical dance studio where the focus is often on pretty (and expensive!) costumes and recitals.
 For SSDA students (ages 8 and up) who take part in our pre-professional company, there are numerous company performance opportunities throughout the year, and all SSDA students can participate in school performance events.
 SSDA classes offer you the best training available from the region’s top instructors and choreographers.

-SSDA offers a range of classes including ballet, jazz, urban dance, tap for ages 8 and up.
-There is also a pre-ballet class for budding young dancers ages 4 – 7.
+SSDA offers a range of classes for ages 8 and up.
 Photos: Ken Karlstedt

 SSDA studios are located in downtown Griffith at the Franklin Center (the former Franklin Elementary School and also home to the Griffith YMCA), 201 N. Griffith Blvd., Griffith, Indiana 46319.

 SSDA Studio Hours: Monday – Thursday, 5:15–8:00 pm, Saturday 9:30 am–2:00 pm; Office phone: 219.513.9368 Email: email@example.com

 Registration for classes is open and ongoing during regular studio hours.
 Please stop by, call 219-513-9368, or email us with any questions.